JuanQuenga/openrouter-chrome/TECHNICAL_PLAN.md

-# Sidepanel AI - Technical Plan
+# Openrouter Panel - Technical Plan

 ## Project Overview

-Sidepanel AI is a Chrome extension that provides an AI-powered chat interface in the browser's sidepanel.
+Openrouter Panel is a Chrome extension that provides an AI-powered chat interface in the browser's sidepanel.
 The extension intelligently accesses and utilizes context from all open tabs to enhance AI conversations through OpenRouter.ai, enabling web automation capabilities.

 ### Key Features